 6.20.1 Applicability to language

-The vulnerability described in ISO/IEC TR 24772-1:2019 clause 6.20 applies to Java.
+The vulnerability described in ISO/IEC 24772-1:2024 6.20 applies to Java.
 In Java, as in most languages, nested blocks create nested scopes.
 Moreover, methods in classes create nested scopes.
 The usual hiding rule applies to two identically named variables at different levels in these scopes.

 Java does allow local variables in a subclass to have the same name as a superclass, as in: